By

 All this is important, because it not only allows us to have an accurate shared record of the network’s history, but it also enables virtual voting.
 This means that by looking at the recorded history, network members can deduce what information other members would have known at any given time.

 Thanks to gossip about gossip and virtual voting, Hedera can support a much higher transaction throughput than traditional blockchain networks.
 Basically, because the network participants perform all necessary computations on their own, the computational load on the network is greatly reduced.
 According to Hedera, its proof-of-stake public network has the capacity to process over 10,000 transactions per second.
+The Hedera Hashgraph mainnet is designed as an enterprise-grade public network, making it capable of supporting high transaction volumes required by large organizations and enterprise applications.

 Hedera is able to achieve asynchronous Byzantine Fault Tolerance (aBFT), which is considered the gold standard when it comes to security of decentralized networks.
+The Hedera Hashgraph network is secured through an asynchronous Byzantine fault-tolerant consensus algorithm, ensuring robust protection and validated transactions even in the presence of malicious actors or false messages.

 In general, Byzantine Fault Tolerance refers to the ability of distributed systems to function properly, even if some of its nodes have been compromised.
 In blockchain-based networks, consensus algorithms like proof-of-work are responsible for ensuring Byzantine Fault Tolerance.
 However they also typically have a limited tolerance for delayed messages, which makes them vulnerable to Distributed Denial of Service (DDoS) attacks.